OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-27.md

 ## 1 Chronicles 27:11

-The eighth for the eighth month was Sibbecai the Hushathite of the Zerahites;
+Sibbecai the Hushathite, from the Zerahites, was the eighth for the eighth month;

 > and in his division were 24,000.